 Don't-Miss Mobile World Congress Stories

-This smart brush wants to make oral hygiene fun, with videos to entertain you and even achievement badges.
-But your dentist will approve of its methods too
+Oral-B's Bluetooth toothbrush aims to make oral hygiene fun, with videos to entertain you and even achievement badges.
+But will four out of five dentists approve?

 A microscopic coating from P2i coats the electronics inside smartphones to prevent the phones from short circuiting after getting wet.

 Yota Devices's updated dual-screen smartphone arrives later this year.
 Find out more about how it uses an e-ink display to save battery.